victor-david/tambala/README.md

 * Adjust EQ for each drum pattern.
 * Combine patterns into a song.
 You select at which point each pattern (or patterns) play.
 * Set overall tempo and volume.
-* Make all adjustments while the pattern or song is playing.
+* **Make all adjustments** while the pattern or song is playing.

+### Drum Kits
+Tambala has five built-in drum kits: Standard, Cuban, TR-808, Tribal, and Piano.
+As mentioned above, each pattern within a project can use a different drum kit if desired.

 ### Screen Shots
 This screenshot shows the overall layout